 - Repashy Veggie Burger

-Believe it or not, dog and cat food is also good for tegus (as a part of the rotation in a varied diet, of course)!
+Believe it or not, dog and cat food is also good for tegus (as a part of the rotation in a varied diet, of course — whole prey will always reign supreme)!
 Cat food is best used with Colombian tegus and young Argentine tegus, and dog food is good for adult Argentine tegus.
-Here are some brands known to be reliable:
+Here are some brands known to be reliable.

 - Evolution Naturally